SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/03-Spring-Query-Creation.md

 This process escapes special characters recognized by the **LIKE** keyword and excludes them from the query.

-Further **Spring Data JPA** will do a property check and traverse nested properties.
+Further, **Spring Data JPA** will do a property check and traverse nested properties.

 [/slide]